vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/README.md

     details: Generate a Sitemap for your site
     link: /guide/advanced/sitemap.html

-  - title: Feed support
+  - title: Feed
     icon: rss
     details: Generate feed to allow users to subscribe it
     link: /guide/advanced/feed.html

-  - title: PWA support
+  - title: PWA
     icon: mobile
     details: Make your site more like an APP
     link: /guide/advanced/pwa.html

-  - title: More new features
+  - title: More New Features
     icon: more
     details: Including icon support, fullscreen button, etc.
     link: /guide/feature/